 Direct Service Connection Strategies

-Your sleep apnea began during active service through various factors.
-Deployment schedules wreck normal sleep patterns for years.
 Shift work during military assignments causes chronic circadian rhythm disruption.

 Take a Navy veteran who worked rotating watches for eight years.
 His sleep disorder developed directly from those irregular schedules.
 Another Marine suffered a combat-related jaw injury that narrowed his airway.

-Both successfully claimed sleep apnea as service connected through direct pathways.
+Both successfully claimed sleep apnea as service-connected through direct pathways.

 Secondary Connection Pathways